dustin10/kaftui/README.md

 the Kafka topic.
 Defaults to `256`.
 * `--help, -h` - Prints the help text for the application to the terminal.

+### Enabling Logs

+Application logs can be enabled by specifying a value of `true` for the `KAFTUI_LOGS_ENABLED` environment variable when running `kaftui`.
+When enabled, a `Logs` menu item will appear in the header that allows the user to view the logs in the application.
+A `.json` file is also written to on disk that contains more verbose log information.

+The `KAFTUI_LOGS_DIR` environment variable can be used to set the directory that log files will be stored in.
+If not set, the log files will be saved in the present working directory.

 ## Key Bindings

 There are some key bindings for the `kaftui` application which are global while others are dependent upon the currently